laggery/vscode-fhir-tools/README.md

 - Right click on json or xml resource
 - Select "FHIR validate resource" - The terminal will launch and validate the resource

+### Run IGPublisher in terminal

+- Open the Command Palette (⇧⌘P)
+- and type "FHIR run IGPublisher" - The terminal will launch and run the [FHIR IG Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation) with -ig ig.ini as parameter

-### Validate FHIR resource with multiple paramaters
+### Validate FHIR resource with multiple parameters

 <p align="center">
   <img src="https://raw.githubusercontent.com/laggery/vscode-fhir-tools/master/docs/images/validate-resource-params.png"